PyPSA/atlite/paper/paper.md

 The conversion functions are highly flexible and allow the user to calculate different types of outputs, which arise from the set of input arguments.
-In energy system models, network nodes are often associated with geographical regions which serve as catchment areas for electric loads, renewable energy potentials etc. As indicated in third step of Figure \ref{fig:cutout}, `atlite`'s conversion functions allow to project renewable time-series on a list of bus regions.
+In energy system models, network nodes are often associated with geographical regions which serve as catchment areas for electric loads, renewable energy potentials etc. As indicated in third step of Figure \ref{fig:cutout}, `atlite`'s conversion functions allow to project renewable time-series on a set of bus regions.
 Therefore, `atlite` internally computes the Indicator Matrix $\textbf{I}$ with values $I_{r,x,y}$ representing the per-unit overlap between bus region $r$ and the weather cell at $(x,y)$.
-Then, the resulting time-series $\varphi_r(t)$ of region $r$ is given by
+Then, the resulting time-series $\varphi_r(t)$ for region $r$ is given by

 $$\varphi_r(t) = \sum_{x,y} I_{r,x,y} \, \varphi_{x,y}(t)$$